fan-fire/marketplace/README.md

     uint256 price; //Price of the listed item address paymentToken; //Address of the ERC20 contract that will be used to pay for the listing NFTType nftType; //Type of the listed item.
-Either ERC721 or ERC1155 with or without ERC2981 }
+Either ERC721 or ERC1155 with or without ERC2981 uint256 reservedUntil; //Timestamp when the listing will be reserved address reservedFor; //Address of the buyer who reserved the listing }
 ```